markjaquith/workerbee/README.md

 Instead of bundling logic into custom handlers, you can also use `addHandlerIf(condition, ...handlers)` together with the `any()`, `all()` and `none()` gates to specify the logic outside of the handler.
-Here's an example:
+Here’s an example:

 ```js
 import {